damdemir/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to achieve the autonomous driving which takes images and learn then ouputs a steering angle.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model.
+I thought this model might be appropriate because there are lots of training data and it is for neural network problem.

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+Then I split the training and validation data set to reduce the overfitting.
+I drove the vehicle 2 laps and to do recover the vehicle itself i repeated some hard curves with different initial position getting the center of lane.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (clone.py lines 67-77) consisted of a convolution neural network with the following layers and layer sizes:

 #### 3. Creation of the Training Set & Training Process